 Blueberry Yogurt Muffins

-- ½ cup coconut oil or butter, not melted
+- 1/2 cup coconut oil, or butter, not melted

 - 1 egg, slightly beaten

-- ¼ cup ground flaxseed
+- 1/4 cup ground flaxseed

-- 2 cups gluten free all purpose flour
+- 2 cups gluten-free, all purpose flour

-- 1 tablespoons baking powder
+- 1 tbsp baking powder

-- 1 teaspoon baking soda
+- 1 tsp baking soda

-- 1 teaspoon cinnamon
+- 1 tsp cinnamon

 - 1 cup blueberries, fresh or frozen

-- 4 teaspoons turbinado sugar
+- 4 tsp turbinado sugar

-- 4 teaspoons gluten free flour
+- 4 tsp gluten-free flour

-- 3 tablespoons coconut oil or butter
+- 3 tbsp coconut oil, or butter

-Preheat oven to 375F.
+Preheat oven to 375°F.

-Triad to Wellness has provided nutrition communication services to Sorghum Checkoff.
+Disclosure: Triad to Wellness has provided nutrition communication services to Sorghum Checkoff.
 However, we were not compensated for this post.
 All opinions are our own.